 - L’ange Le Pirouette—adds auto-rotation if your wrist gets tired twist-wrapping.

-9. Best Titanium Marcel for Stylists: Hot Tools Pro Artist Black Gold Marcel Iron/Wand
+8. Best For Stylists Working On Coarse Hair: Hot Tools Pro Artist Black Gold Marcel Iron/Wand

 ⚠️ Drawbacks: